 On the other hand, investments into Germany have declined significantly:

 Germany’s BVK association announced recently that while in 2021 a volume of €19.6bn had been invested into 1,104 companies, in 2022 only €13.9bn had been invested into 885 companies.

 As 47% of these companies are in the area of software, hardware and communication, this is a relevant trend for the tech sector.
 Berlin still headed the investment in 2022 with a total volume of €4.0bn into 281 companies, while the southern regions remained strong with €2.9bn each invested into Bavaria (228 companies, capital city Munich) and Baden-Wurttemberg (64 companies, capital city Stuttgart).

-Neither the growth of the market nor the reduction of investments reflect directly in the labour market.
+Neither the growth of the market nor the reduction of investments reflect directly in the labor market.
 Among others, Germany’s largest Tech company SAP, has announced they will lay off 3,000 employees recently, following the Big Tech trend.
-However, the labour market continues to face a shortage of skilled tech labour.
+However, the labor market continues to face a shortage of skilled tech labor.
 According to Bitkom, Germany’s Tech sector has reported a shortage of 137,000 IT experts at the end of 2022 (compared to 124,000 in 2019 pre-COVID).
-As salaries for skilled tech labour are comparatively low e.g. compared to the US, and given the current USD vs. EURO exchange rate, we expect the shortage in the Tech workforce to get even worse.
+As salaries for skilled tech labor are comparatively low e.g. compared to the US, and given the current USD vs. EURO exchange rate, we expect the shortage in the Tech workforce to get even worse.

 The conclusion; we continue to experience a reduced yet strong demand for Executive Talent in the technology segment.